huibinshen/fingerid/README.md

 Parse
 -----

-Parse MS/MS spectra to the internal representation.
+Parse MS/MS spectra to the internal representation. ms_folder is the folder for all the spectra.

-- For the MS/MS data in the format as example dataset provided in the package:
+- For the MS/MS data in the format as example dataset provided in the package, one can use following:

-  from fingerid.preprocess.msparser import MSParser
+  from fingerid.preprocess.msparser import MSParser ms_list = msparser.parse_dir(ms_folder)
-  \# ms_folder is the folder name for MS/MS data
-  ms_list = msparser.parse_dir(ms_folder)

 - For the MS/MS data downloaded from MassBank:

-  from fingerid.preprocess.massbankparser import MassBankParser mbparser = MassBankParser()
+  from fingerid.preprocess.massbankparser import MassBankParser mbparser = MassBankParser() ms_list = mbparser.parse_dir(ms_folder)
-  # ms_folder is the folder name for MS/MS data
-  ms_list = mbparser.parse_dir(ms_folder)

 - For the MS/MS data downloaded from Metlin (.msx format):

-  from fingerid.preprocess.metlinparser import MetlinParser mlparser = MetlinParser()
+  from fingerid.preprocess.metlinparser import MetlinParser mlparser = MetlinParser() ms_list = mlparser.parse_dir(ms_folder)
-  # ms_folder is the folder name for MS/MS data
-  ms_list = mlparser.parse_dir(ms_folder)

-- For the fragmentation tree in .dot format:
+- For the fragmentation tree in .dot format (fgtree_folder is the folder name for fragmentation tree data):

-  from fingerid.preprocess.fgtreeparser import FragTreeParser fgtreeparser = FragTreeParser()
+  from fingerid.preprocess.fgtreeparser import FragTreeParser fgtreeparser = FragTreeParser() trees = fgtreeparser.parse_dir(fgtree_folder)
-  # fgtree_folder is the folder name for fragmentation tree data
-  trees = fgtreeparser.parse_dir(fgtree_folder)

 Kerenl